MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-investigate-risk.md

    1. **Recommended action**: Mark the sign-in as compromised, and invoke a password reset if not already performed by self-remediation.
 Block the user if an attacker has access to reset password or perform MFA and reset password and revoke all tokens.
 1. If a user is known to use the IP address in the scope of their duties:
    1. **Recommended action**: Confirm sign-in safe
-1. If you're able to confirm that the account hasn't been compromised and can see no brute force or password spray indicators against the account.
+1. If you're able to confirm that the account isn't compromised and see no brute force or password spray indicators against the account.
    1. **Recommended action**: Allow the user to self-remediate with a Conditional Access risk policy or have an admin confirm sign-in as safe.

 For further investigation of password spray risk detections, see the article Guidance for identifying and investigating password spray attacks.

 #### Investigating leaked credentials detections

-- If this detection signal has alerted for a leaked credential for a user:
+- If this detection identified a leaked credential for a user:
    - **Recommended action**: Confirm the user as compromised, and invoke a password reset if not already performed by self-remediation.
 Block the user if an attacker has access to reset password or perform MFA and reset password and revoke all tokens.

 ## Next steps